kantega/notsoserial/README.md

 ## Tracing deserialization

-You might be interested not just in which classes your application deserialize, but also where in your code deserialization happens.
+You might be interested not just in which classes your application deserializes, but also where in your code deserialization happens.

 This can be enabled by using the 'trace' option, like the following:

      -javaagent:notsoserial.jar -Dnotsoserial.whitelist=empty.txt -Dnotsoserial.dryrun=is-deserialized.txt -Dnotsoserial.trace=deserialize-trace.txt

- This will produce a file deserialize-trace.txt looking something like this:
+This will produce a file deserialize-trace.txt that looks something like this:

     Deserialization of class java.util.PriorityQueue (on Mon Nov 09 19:34:26 CET 2015)
              at org.kantega.notsoserial.WithDryRunWhitelistAndTraceIT.deserialize